Radeon R7 240 vs Quadro RTX 4000

 The Quadro RTX 4000 is our recommended choice as it beats the Radeon R7 240 in performance tests.

-Be aware that Quadro RTX 4000 is a workstation card while Radeon R7 240 is a desktop one.
+Be aware that Quadro RTX 4000 is a workstation graphics card while Radeon R7 240 is a desktop one.

 We selected several comparisons of graphics cards with performance close to those reviewed, providing you with more options to consider.

-Here you can see the user rating of the graphics cards, as well as rate them yourself.
+Here you can see the user ratings of the compared graphics cards, as well as rate them yourself.

-Rate NVIDIA Quadro RTX 4000 on a scale of 1 to 5:
+Rate Quadro RTX 4000 on a scale of 1 to 5:

 • 1